ansible/ansible-lint/README.rst

 Ansible-lint
 ============

-``ansible-lint`` checks playbooks for practices and behaviour that could potentially be improved.
+``ansible-lint`` checks playbooks for practices and behavior that could potentially be improved.
 As a community backed project ansible-lint supports only the last two major versions of Ansible.